Does the thought of singing make you break out in song? Or does the mere thought of humming a melody make you want to run for the hills?

 Growing up in an environment filled with melody will most likely instill a love and passion for music in your children.

 If they have a love for music, it will have a wonderful effect on them their whole life.
 And they probably will pass that love of music unto their own children.

 Sing to Your Kids Every Day

 Sing lullabies to your babies and silly songs and nursery rhymes to your toddlers and preschoolers.
-Sing other fun songs to your older kids.
+Find other fun songs to sing to your older kids.

 And if you still can’t abide the thought of singing, do whatever you can to ensure they are surrounded by music every day.